Zyklon B: Legacy

 Holocaust deniers claim that Zyklon B gas was not used in the gas chambers, relying for evidence on the discredited research of Fred A. Leuchter, who found low levels of Prussian blue in samples of the gas chamber walls and ceilings.
-Leuchter attributed its presence to general delousing of the buildings.
+Leuchter attributed its presence to the general delousing of the buildings.
 Leuchter's negative control, a sample of gasket material taken from a different camp building, had no cyanide residue.
 In 1999, James Roth, the chemist who had analyzed Leuchter's samples, stated that the test was flawed because the material that was sent for testing included large chunks, and the chemical would only be within 10 microns of the surface.
 The surface that had been exposed to the chemical was not identified, and the large size of the specimens meant that any chemical present was diluted by an undeterminable amount.
 In 1994, the Institute for Forensic Research in Kraków re-examined Leuchter's claim, stating that formation of Prussian blue by exposure of bricks to cyanide is not a highly probable reaction.
 Using microdiffusion techniques, they tested 22 samples from the gas chambers and delousing chambers (as positive controls) and living quarters (as negative controls).
-They found cyanide residue in both the delousing chambers and the gas chambers but none in the living quarters.
+They found cyanide residue in both the delousing chambers and the gas chambers, but none in the living quarters.